 TO UNION STREET

-Juicy News, the newstand at 2453 Fillmore for the past 23 years, is moving down the hill to 2181 Union Street, just a few doors east of Fillmore.
+Juicy News, the newstand at 2453 Fillmore for the past 23 years, has moved down the hill to 2181 Union Street, just a few doors east of Fillmore.

-"It's an eight minute walk and five blocks away from our current location," says owner Mo Salimi.
+"It's an eight minute walk and five blocks away from our old location," says owner Mo Salimi.

-Its new home was once the home of the legendary Minerva's Owl bookstore.
+Its new digs were once the home of the legendary Minerva's Owl bookstore.
 "This shop had massive history," says Salimi.
 "So good vibes and heritage all around."

-Lower Fillmore is getting a useful new business: a paint store.
-G&R Paint Co. — the highly regarded purveyor of Benjamin Moore and other paint at 1238 Sutter — is moving in April to 1491 Webster, in the Safeway parking lot.
+Lower Fillmore has a useful new business: a paint store.
+G&R Paint Co. — the highly regarded purveyor of Benjamin Moore and other paint at 1238 Sutter — has moved to 1491 Webster, in the Safeway parking lot.

 The store is part of the locally owned Creative Paint company, which has four paint stores and two hardware stores, including Brownie’s on Polk Street.